 A new survey explores Chief Audit Executives' views on the Internal Audit function's role and ways to more fully tap the objectivity, skills, professional integrity, and enterprise-wide perspective it brings to the business.

-Deloitte’s global survey report, The innovation imperative: Forging Internal Audit’s path to greater impact and influence, explores the current state of Internal Audit functions worldwide, focusing on those with the greatest impact and influence within their broader organization.
+Deloitte’s global survey report, The innovation imperative: Forging Internal Audit’s path to greater impact and influence, explores the current state of Internal Audit functions worldwide, focusing on those with the greatest impact and influence within their broader organisation.

 Companies in every industry are innovating, but in many cases, the Internal Audit function historically hasn’t been keeping pace.
 Our survey findings indicate progress over the last two years in the extent to which CAEs perceive their functions to have impact and influence.
-But a deeper look reveals significant need—and opportunity—for Internal Audit groups to embrace innovation to meet the evolving needs of the organization and deliver more value.
+But a deeper look reveals significant need—and opportunity—for Internal Audit groups to embrace innovation to meet the evolving needs of the organisation and deliver more value.

 The report discusses: